Kathy Change: Legacy

 A memorial is held in her honor every year on October 22 at the peace sign sculpture on the University of Pennsylvania campus where Kathy died.
 The memorial attracts artists, activists and performers, among others.

 Percussionist/composer Kevin Norton wrote a suite for Kathy Change entitled Change Dance (Troubled Energy) in 2001 and was released late in 2001/early 2002 on the Barking Hoop label.

 Industrial metal band Fear Factory wrote the song "Slave Labor" referring to her suicide; it was included in the 2004 album Archetype.

 Drummer Tyshawn Sorey composed and performed "For Kathy Change," a quintet in her honor, in March 2011.

 Soomi Kim wrote and performed in the biographical play "Chang(e)", directed by Suzi Takahashi, which premiered in 2013 and has had multiple performances since then, including New York City and Portland, Oregon.

 Pulitzer Prize-winning playwright Quiara Alegría Hudes's 2016 play "Daphne's Dive," based in Philadelphia, features a character closely resembling Kathy Change.
 The play is dedicated "in memory: Kathy Chang(e)."

-Actor (and writer) Shin-Fei Chen portrays "Peace Activist Kathy Change" in Andrew Repasky McElhinney’s 2019 film Casual Encounters: Philadelphia True Crime Confessions.
-Her scenes were shot on 35mm Kodak film, September 2018 in West Philadelphia.
+Shin-Fei Chen portrays Change in Andrew Repasky McElhinney’s 2019 film Casual Encounters: Philadelphia True Crime Confessions.